 Udemy charges users for each class they take, rather than using a subscription model like Skillshare.
 Though you can set your course at whatever price you fancy, they have a near-constant set of promotions running where users can buy certain courses for $10.
 It can be quite difficult to get noticed, as the site automatically ranks any courses under that promotion above everything else, and full-price courses are not visible by default.

 The amount of revenue you can generate depends on how users are accessing your content, too: if you draw them in with promotional vouchers yourself, you can grab up to 97% of the revenue.
-This obviously involves a much larger time investment than just uploading your course and leaving it up to Udemy, but if you have any ways to build your own audience you can also see larger returns and more reliable flow of passive income.
+This obviously involves a much larger time investment than just uploading your course and leaving it up to Udemy, but if you have any ways to build your own audience you can also see larger returns and a more reliable flow of passive income.

 Any sales that happen on Udemy without your input can get you a 50% share of the money users spend on your course unless they are advertised through their affiliates’ program (for example, pre-roll ads on Youtube videos) when you’ll grab 25%.